 There are times, in every mom's life, when she's drinking multiple cups of coffee a day.

-This Spiced Iced Coffee recipe is perfect for the afternoons where you feel like you deserve a treat but don’t just want another cup of coffee.
+This Spiced Iced Coffee recipe is perfect for the afternoons when you feel like you deserve a treat but don't just want another cup of coffee.

 How to make Orange Spiced Iced Coffee